mikkocoll/Number-guessing-game/README.md

 # Number-guessing-game
-Program generates a random number, and the user guesses what it is.
+Program generates a random number, and track how many times it takes for the user to guess it.